awsdocs/amazon-vpc-user-guide/doc_source/subnet-cidr-reservation.md

 # Use subnet CIDR reservations<a name="subnet-cidr-reservation"></a>

-A *subnet CIDR reservation* is a range of IPv4 or IPv6 addresses in a subnet\.
-When you create the reservation, you specify how you will use the reserved range\.
+A *subnet CIDR reservation* is a range of IPv4 or IPv6 addresses that you set aside so that AWS can't assign them to your network interfaces\.
+This enables you to specify IPv4 or IPv6 prefixes for use with your network interfaces\.

+When you create a subnet CIDR reservation, you specify how you will use the reserved IP addresses\.
 The following options are available:
-+ **Prefix** — You can assign IP addresses to network interfaces that are associated with an instance\.
++ **Prefix** — AWS assigns addresses from the reserved IP address range to network interfaces\.
 For more information, see [Assigning prefixes to Amazon EC2 network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-prefix-eni.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-+ **Explicit** — AWS does not use the IP addresses\.
-You manually assign the IP addresses to resources that reside in your subnet\.
++ **Explicit** — You manually assign IP addresses to network interfaces\.

 The following rules apply to subnet CIDR reservations:
++ When you create a subnet CIDR reservation, the IP address range can include addresses that are already in use\.
+Creating a subnet reservation does not unassign any IP addresses that are already in use\.
 + You can reserve multiple CIDR ranges per subnet\.
-The reservation types for each range can both be the same type \(for example **prefix**\), or different \(for example, **prefix** and **explicit**\)\.
-+ When you reserve multiple CIDR ranges within the same VPC, the CIDR ranges cannot overlap\.
+When you reserve multiple CIDR ranges within the same VPC, the CIDR ranges cannot overlap\.
-+ When you reserve more than one range in a subnet for Prefix Delegation, and Prefix Delegation is configured for automatic assignment, we randomly choose an IP address to assign to the network interface\.
++ When you reserve more than one range in a subnet for Prefix Delegation, and Prefix Delegation is configured for automatic assignment, we choose the IP addresses to assign to network interfaces at random\.
-+ When you remove a reservation, the IP addresses that are assigned to resources are not changed\.
-Only the IP addresses that are not in use become available\.
++ When you delete a subnet reservation, the unused IP addresses are available for AWS to assign to your network interfaces\.
+Deleting a subnet reservation does not unassign any IP addresses that are in use\.

 ## Work with subnet CIDR reservations using the console<a name="edit-subnet-cidr-reservations"></a>